microsoft/UFO/documents/docs/agents/design/state.md

 ::: agents.states.basic.AgentState

 !!!tip
+    The state machine diagrams for the `HostAgent` and `AppAgent` are shown in their respective documents.

+!!!tip
     A `Round` calls the `handle`, `next_state`, and `next_agent` methods of the current state to process the user request and determine the next state and agent to handle the request, and orchestrates the agents to execute the necessary actions.